What is the difference between Shared Hosting, VPS Hosting, and Dedicated Hosting

 Hosting Platform Analogies

-Shared Hosting includes our Personal / Cheap Hosting Plans and our Business Class Hosting Plans.
+Shared Hosting includes our Business Class Hosting Plans.
 Shared Hosting is very similar to living in an Apartment Complex.
 All residents are in the same location and must share the available resources with everyone - such as the pool, parking lot, and play ground.
 In shared hosting, all accounts (sites) must share the available resources with all the other accounts on the server - such as CPU time, memory, and disk space.

 VPS Hosting includes our 256M, 512M, and 1024M VPS Hosting Plans.
 VPS Hosting is similar to owning a Condo.
 While you still share things on the property, you are ultimately responsible for maintaining your own property and repairs inside the condo.
 There is also significantly less residents per building and assigned parking.
 On a Virtual Private Server, you are allotted resources that are not shared by everyone.
 The over all CPU time and memory are shared across all accounts on the machine, but at the same time portions of those resources are always dedicated to each account.
 This allows for more power and flexibility than being on a shared account.
 For more information see the following PDF.